The Company of Wolves: Principal photography

+Set design and visuals

 Jordan worked for several weeks in pre-production with artist filmmakers Nichola Bruce and Michael Coulson to create hundreds of detailed storyboard drawings.
 Also involved with production was production designer Anton Furst and his draftsman Nigel Phelps, who would later go on to work on Tim Burton's Batman.
+The costumes were designed by Elizabeth Waller, an experienced designer who had worked on BBC period drama and fantasy films.
 The film's visuals were of particular importance, as Jordan explains:The visual design was an integral part of the script.
 It was written and imagined with a heightened sense of reality in mind.
 In the DVD commentary, Jordan notes the difficulty of having to create the look of the film on a limited budget, having to create a fairytale forest out of essentially "twelve trees".
 He nevertheless succeeded in creating a sunless, mystical, wondrous and claustrophobic setting saturated with fantastic elements and symbols.
+Jordan recalls; I was retrying to eroticize this forest and he (Furst) knew exactly what I was talking about.
+We built this set at Shepperton that had these vaginal propensities to them (Laughs).
+We looked at a painter called Samuel Palmer.
+If you want to eroticize landscape, look at his paintings, they're beautiful.
+It was all about sensuality and beauty, really, but one was very aware that at the heart of it, is a cautionary tale, and bloody dark stuff going on.

+Use of dogs

 The script calls for a great number of wolves to appear.
-Due to budgetary constraints and other factors such as cast safety, most of the 'wolves' shown in the film are in fact evidently Belgian Shepherd Dogs, mainly Terveurens and Groenendals, whose fur was specially dyed.
+Due to budgetary constraints and other factors such as cast safety, most of the 'wolves' shown in the film are in fact evidently Belgian Shepherd Dogs, mainly Tervuerens and Groenendaels, whose fur was specially dyed.
 In the DVD commentary for the film, Jordan notes the bravery of young star Sarah Patterson when acting amongst the genuine wolves.
 Using particular light angles, the eyes of both real and "shepherd" wolves are made to glow dramatically in the film.

-Jordan notes how Carter was "thrilled with the process" of making a film, as she "had never really been involved with one."
-After the film, Jordan and Carter looked for other projects which they could work on together.
-However, no others came to fruition, partly because of Carter's later illness.
-According to Jordan, he and Carter discussed a possible adaptation of Vampirella, Carter's radio play which served as the original version of her short story "The Lady of the House of Love" from The Bloody Chamber.
-This is not to be confused with the actual film Vampirella, released in 1996 and based upon the comic book character of the same name.